SoulPancake/girgitty/readme.md

 `go run commit.go <input_file> <version>`

 This command will start monitoring test.txt file.
 If the file is modified, renamed, deleted or created, it will update the state.txt file with the respective timestamp and action.

+# Progress Features
+- Track file changes, including create, update, rename, and delete events.
+- Log file changes with timestamps and version information.
+- CLI app for easy access to the functionalities.
+- Option to have different versions for the same file.
+- Logging for different versions.
+- Commit functionality in a separate file.
+- API endpoints to use the functionalities over a Google Drive folder.
+- Versioning used for the Google Drive API.
+- Ability to create a new version of the file with the commit message.
+- Easy integration with existing projects.

 ## Contribution
 We welcome contributions to this project.
 If you are interested in contributing, please fork the repository and open a pull request.